spambusters/instadb/README.md

 `RATE_LIMIT = 6  # seconds`

 ## Output
-Posts are written to a local database created in the same folder as instascraper.py.
+Posts are written to a local database.
 The database file will be named after the scraped instagram user - e.g. `sportscenter.db`

 Each post has the following data written to the db:
 * post date